maziac/DeZog/design/audio.md

 # ZxAudio

 ZxAudio receives the BeeperBuffer data and decodes it into samples and complete audio frames.
-Because fo the problems with the floating point accuracy in "Web Audio API" the ZxAudio works with fixed frame sizes.
+Because of the problems with the floating point accuracy in "Web Audio API" the ZxAudio works with fixed frame sizes.
-This also means that a received BeeperBuffer may not fill a completed audio frame or could also fill more than 1 audio frame.
+This also means that a received BeeperBuffer may not fill a complete audio frame or could also fill more than 1 audio frame.

 When an audio frame is completely filled up is is enqueued for playing.
 This simply means it is started with a start time in the near future.